raft-tech/TANF-app/tdp-admin/README.md

 Use `src/lib/admin-api.ts` for server-side calls from admin pages and route handlers.
 It centralizes backend URL construction, admin session and CSRF forwarding, proxy identity, request ID/correlation headers, provenance headers, and no-store behavior.
-Resource methods such as `adminApi.dataFiles.list()` and `adminApi.dataFiles.get()` are the component-facing API and should be expanded as admin viewsets are migrated.
-The user admin form uses `adminApi.users.list()` and `adminApi.users.formMetadata()` for the first metadata-backed workflow.
+Resource methods such as `adminApi.dataFiles.list()`, `adminApi.dataFiles.get()`, and `adminApi.adminForms.metadata()` are the component-facing API and should be expanded as admin viewsets and allowlisted admin form workflows are migrated.

 Django remains the source of truth for migrated admin form validation.
 React Hook Form should consume Django metadata for generic client-side feedback, then